 Stir Up Sunday, for those who don’t know, is a British tradition for making the Christmas pudding.

 And with that event coming up on the 22nd, I decided to create something that even some Christmas pudding-haters will love…

-My first thought was “Add chocolate!!!” and to make it even more festive, I paired it with orange to create a Chocolate Orange Christmas Pudding.
-How can anyone not love this combination?
+My first thought was “Add chocolate!!!” and to make it even more festive, I paired it with orange to create a Chocolate Orange Vegan Christmas Pudding.

 - 1 litre pudding basin/tin